 You can’t be consistent without being aware.
 It often takes a week or two of following a new plan to start noticing changes.
 That’s why in my Private Health Counseling Programs, we talk every two weeks– to give you enough time to experiment and implement the changes and then to make an assessment of whether they’re working for you or not.

 It’s important to stick with your plan for at least two weeks (ideally more) before making tweaks and changes.
 You need two weeks to gather enough information to make an informed choice about your next thing to change.
-You need
+You need two weeks to gather enough information to support your experiment to continue in the right direction.

 It’s hard to do, but it’s so important.
 You have to give your plan a chance to show you what it can do before you move on to the next thing.